oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

 Each run was simulated for 500 ns with coordinates saved every ten ps.
 The resulting trajectories from all three replicates were used for subsequent analyses, providing a cumulative 1.5 $mu$s of simulation data for the system under study.

+== Analysis

+From the MD trajectories, we extracted two primary sets of data:

+1. Dihedral angles ($phi$, $psi$) were calculated using MDAnalysis #addcite() for specific residues known to be crucial for roGFP2 function.
+2. Key interactions between various residues through intermolecular distances.

+Dihedral angles were transformed using

+$ frac(1 - cos (theta), 2) $

+This transformation maps the circular dihedral data to a [0, 1] range, preserving the periodicity while differentiating between cis and trans conformations.

+All input features ($X$) were standardized using sklearn's `StandardScaler` to ensure each feature contributes equally to the model.
+This transformation ensures continuity across the periodic boundary, facilitating more accurate modeling.

+=== Potential of mean force (PMF)

+#todo("Write this.")

+=== Feature correlation

+To investigate the relationship between structural descriptors and various features, we employed Partial Least Squares (PLS) regression analysis.
+This multivariate statistical technique was chosen for its ability to handle high-dimensional, correlated data and reveal underlying patterns in complex datasets.

+A PLS regression model was fitted to $X$ and response variable $y$ using sklearn's `PLSRegression` with two components for each simulation state.
+The model's performance was evaluated using the $R^2$ score.

+Data points were projected onto the space of the first two PLS components.
+A 2D histogram was created in this space, with bin colors representing the mean $y$.

+Loading vectors for each feature were plotted as arrows in the PLS component space.
+The magnitude and direction of these arrows indicate the importance and relationship of each feature to the PLS components.
+The magnitude of each feature's loading vector was calculated as the Euclidean norm of its first two PLS components.

+A dashed line representing the direction of maximum change in the response variable was added to the plot.
+This line, referred to as the derivative line, indicates the direction in the PLS component space along which $y$ increases most rapidly.

+== Feature importance

+We developed a machine learning pipeline to elucidate the relationship between backbone dihedral angles and the target feature.
+Our approach employed two complementary models:

+- *XGBoost Regressor:* A gradient boosting algorithm chosen for its high performance and ability to capture non-linear relationships #addcite().
+- *Elastic Net:* A regularized linear regression model selected to identify linear correlations while mitigating multicollinearity #addcite().

+The dataset was randomly partitioned into training (80%) and testing (20%) sets, ensuring model generalizability.
+We utilized `GridSearchCV` with 3-fold cross-validation to tune model hyperparameters.
+For XGBoost, we optimized the number of estimators (250-700), learning rate (0.05-0.2), maximum tree depth (5-9), and regularization terms ($alpha$: 0.0-0.2, $gamma$: 0.8-1.0).
+For Elastic Net, we tuned the regularization strength ($alpha$: 10#super[-5] - 5) and L1 ratio (0.2-1.0).
+Performance was assessed using mean squared error (MSE) and coefficient of determination ($R^2$) on the held-out test set.

+Feature Importance Analysis
+We extracted XGBoost feature importance scores directly from the model, but used absolute values of the ElasticNet coefficients as a proxy for feature importance.
+This dual-model approach allows for a robust comparison of feature rankings, mitigating model-specific biases.

 == Hydrogen bond cutoff

 A hydrogen bond of X---H $dots.c$ Y---Z, where X is the donor and Y is the acceptor atom, can be classified based on distances and angles.